 You also get headlamp leveling which allows you to adjust the throw of the lamps in case of a loaded/unloaded back seat and front seatbelt pre-tensioner along with seatbelt force limiter that reduces impact and prevents you from hitting the steering/dash in case of a crash.

 The Baleno is offered in 4 different variants for both the petrol & diesel.

 The base variant (Sigma) misses out on rear power windows and an entertainment system.
 These are the features that most people would look for in a premium hatch so we suggest you steer clear.
 The next variant (Delta) is our pick of the lot.
 It offers great value and has features such as steering mounted controls for the audio system, keyless entry, and power windows.

 The next variant (Zeta) features things such as LED DRLs, alloy wheels, fog lamps and start-stop button.
 This variant, because of its features, give it a true premium feel.
 We think this will appeal to most of the people who have their eyes fixed on the Baleno.

 The top end variant has features that add to form more than function.

-The top end (Alpha) gets a reversing camera, Apple’s SmartPlay system and projector headlamps.
+The top end (Alpha) gets a reversing camera, projector headlamps and SmartPlay infotainment system with Apple CarPlay and Android Auto.
 We don’t see these features as essentials and will only help you in standing out against the sea of Baleno’s that Maruti is churning out.